purchasing-power-parity/purchasing-power-parity/README.md

 });
 ```

-Adjust your prices when the pppConversionFactor goes below 1.
-Add an optional banner for your customers to make them aware of it.
+So you can adjust your prices when the `pppConversionFactor` goes below 1 and add an optional banner for your customers to make them aware of it.
+What other information is in the returned PPP object?

 **ppp-object:**